Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/properties/display.rst

 Names
    When enabled, the name of each bone is drawn.
-Colors
-   This is only relevant for *Pose Mode*, and is described in detail :doc:`there </animation/armatures/properties/bone_groups>`.
 Axes
    When enabled, the (local) axes of each bone are drawn (only relevant for *Edit Mode* and *Pose Mode*).
-X-Ray
+Shapes
+   When enabled, the default standard bone shape is replaced, in *Object Mode* and *Pose Mode*, by the shape of a chosen object (see :doc:`Shaped Bones </animation/armatures/bones/properties/display>` for details).
+Group Colors
+   Use the Bone Group colors to draw the bone.
+For more details see :doc:`Bone Groups </animation/armatures/properties/bone_groups>`.
+In Front
    When enabled, the bones of the armature will always be drawn on top of the solid objects (meshes, surfaces, ...) -- i.e. they will always be visible and selectable (this is the same option as the one found in the *Display* panel of the *Object data* tab).
    Very useful when not in *Wireframe* mode.
-Shapes
-   When enabled, the default standard bone shape is replaced, in *Object Mode* and *Pose Mode*, by the shape of a chosen object (see :doc:`Shaped Bones </animation/armatures/bones/properties/display>` for details).
-Delay Refresh
-   When enabled, the bone does not deform its children when manipulating the bone in pose mode.